Rapid Transfer Ports – Smart Technologies for Filling and Sealing

 • The Alpha Port is permanently installed on the isolator.

-• The Beta Container (or a Beta Bag) forms the flexible component of the system as a mobile transfer module.
+• The Beta Container (or a Beta bag) forms the flexible component of the system as a mobile transfer module.

-Aseptic Filling Systems from Rommelag
+Aseptic Filling Lines from Rommelag

 Sterile Filling Lines for Ampoules

-Two Foundations for Sterile Material Transfer
+Two Foundations for Material Transport

-Innovation: Blow-Fill-Seal Technology
+Blow-Fill-Seal Technology

 Material Selection and Types